flyteorg/flyte/rsts/howto/template_only_tasks.rst

 Most tasks that are in the cookbook and other Flyte introductory material are basic Python function tasks.
 That is, they are created by decorating a Python function with the ``@task`` decorator.
 Please see the basic Task concept doc for more details.
 With the decorator in place, the process is

 #.
 At serialization time, a Docker container image is required.
 The assumption is that this Docker image has the task code.
 #.
-The task is serialized into a ``TaskTemplate``.
+The task is serialized into a :std:ref:`api_msg_flyteidl.core.tasktemplate`.
 This template contains instructions to the container on how to reconstitute the task.
 #.
 When Flyte runs the task, the container from step 1. is launched, and the instructions from step 2. recreate a Python object representing the task, using the user code in the container.
 #.
 The task object is run.